 Successful websites are built on strong web design foundations such as easy navigation, engaging content and powerful technological infrastructure.
 That said, even the most well-executed website build will have plenty of areas for improvement.

-In order to improve a website, it is important to discover what are the current problems and prioritise them according to business goals and user expectations.
+In order to improve a website, it is important to discover what are the current problems and prioritize them according to business goals and user expectations.

-Collecting user data with tools like Google Analytics, mouse tracking and heatmap platforms can help provide an in-depth look at user behaviour metrics to ensure that your website is providing the best user experience.
+Collecting user data, whether, using tools like Google Analytics or mouse tracking and heatmap platforms can help take an in-depth look at user behaviour metrics to ensure that your website is providing the best user experience to its audience.

-But before we go any further you need to understand why user experience is crucial to any business that has a customer-centric culture.
+But before we go any further you need to conceive that user experience is crucial to any business that has a customer-centric culture.

 What is User Experience Design?